We are cultivating a growing pipeline of research programs and potential drug candidates derived from the Pardes chemistry platform.

 PBI-0451, an Investigational Coronaviral Protease Inhibitor

 We are building a pipeline of potential drug candidates for a variety of disease targets and therapeutic categories.
 Initially, our goal is to become a global leader in the treatment and prevention of coronavirus infections.
-We believe that a safe, oral, coronaviral protease inhibitor, rapidly deployed, could be instrumental in helping to end the ongoing COVID-19 pandemic and preventing the next.
+We believe that a safe, oral, coronaviral protease inhibitor, rapidly deployed, could be instrumental in ending the ongoing COVID-19 pandemic and preventing the next one.

 TARGETING VIRAL MAIN PROTEASE (Mpro)

 Blocking Replication Before It Begins

 Over the last 40 years, significant progress has been made in our understanding of how viruses infect cells, replicate, and spread within the body.
 We believe a promising method for treating and preventing coronaviral infections is to target the Viral Main Protease (Mpro), a highly-conserved protein required for the earliest stages of coronavirus replication.
 Blocking this target blocks the virus’ ability to replicate.
 We believe the highly conserved nature of Mpro across multiple coronaviruses, including SARS, MERS, and emerging SARS-CoV-2 variants of concern, supports the potential of this target for both known and potential future coronavirus strains and variants.
 These insights led to the design of PBI-0451, a coronaviral Mpro inhibitor with demonstrated in vitro activity against multiple strains of coronaviruses.
 PBI-0451 is currently being evaluated in a Phase I clinical trial.